 Other Academic Activities

 - I have served as an external panel member for validation events for undergraduate/postgraduate criminology and policing programmes for the University of Brighton, Northampton University, South Bank University, Open University Validation Service, University of Glamorgan, Middlesex University and Edinburgh Napier University.

 - External examiner roles include the Edge Hill University (2017-2020), University of Kent (2015-2019), University of South Wales (2012-2017), University of Leicester (2011-2015), University of Central Lancashire (2011-2015) and Southampton Solent University (2008-2012).

-- External Examiner Professional Doctorate at University of Portsmouth, PhD: Durham University, University of South Wales, University of Huddersfield, Middlesex University and University of Surrey.
+- External Examiner Professional Doctorate at University of Portsmouth, PhD: Durham University, University of South Wales, University of Huddersfield, University of Portsmouth, Middlesex University and University of Surrey.
 I also act as Internal Examine/Chair at Canterbury Christ Church University vivas.

-Tong, S (2016) 'Professionalising policing: challenges in the role of education, British Society of Criminiology, July 2016, Nottingham.
+Tong, S (2016) ‘Professionalising policing: challenges in the role of education’, British Society of Criminology, Nottingham Conference Centre 6th-8th July.

 Silvestri, M & Tong, S (2015) ‘Women and Police Leadership: a European insight’, European Society of Criminology, 2-5th September 2015, Porto, Portugal.

-Tong, S (2014) 'Police education in England & Wales: a changing landscape', Police Professionalism, Educations and Learning (sponsored by the Scottish Institute for Policing Research), ProPEL Conference of Professional Practice, Education and Learning 24-27th June, University of Stirling.
+Tong, S (2014) ‘Police education in England and Wales: a changing landscape’, Police Professionalism, Education and Learning (sponsored by the Scottish Institute for Policing Research), ProPEL Conference of Professional Practice, Education and Learning, 24-27th June, University of Stirling, INVITED SPEAKER